 - 2. Video name and timestamp: Default is enabled.
-If enabled, the video name and time is displayed on the view cell. - 3.
-Color: Select color or black and white display. - 4.
-Power line frequency: Depending on power line frequency of your country, select a matching option, NTSC 60Hz or PAL 50Hz, to avoid image flickering due to unmatched electricity. - 5.
-Video orientation: select these options if the image from camera needs to be vertically or horizontally flipped. - 6.
+If enabled, the video name and time is displayed on the view cell. - Power line frequency: Depending on power line frequency of your country, select a matching option, NTSC 60Hz or PAL 50Hz, to avoid image flickering due to unmatched electricity. - 4.
+Video orientation: select these options if the image from camera needs to be vertically or horizontally flipped. - 5.
 Click Restore to poll for the original settings or click the Apply button to finish the process.